85 Foods That Are Black (Naturally Black Foods)

 Beans and legumes are amazing aids for digestion and are packed with fiber to keep your gut activated.
 These 13 different black beans and legumes are a wonderful way to add fiber, iron, and potassium into your everyday lifestyle.

-41. Black Beluga Lentils
+1. Black Beluga Lentils

+Pitch black, tiny morsels that are packed with protein, inexpensive, easy to find, and easy to cook with.
+You can not go wrong with black beluga lentils.
 Black lentils are overflowing with antioxidants, protein, and fiber.
-If you’re wanting an extra dose of protein, add a cup of black lentils to your plate.
+If you want an extra dose of protein, add a cup of black lentils to your plate.
 Just one cup of these caviar-looking morsels has 18g of protein.

 If you try these stunning black lentils out, I have a helpful recipe for you!
-Here is How To Cook Black Lentils with step-by-step videos!
+Here is how to cook black lentils with step-by-step videos!

-42. Black Coat Runner Bean
+1. Black Coat Runner Bean

 Beans, but make it technicolor!
 Black coat runner beans are ridiculously gorgeous and flavorful.
 From pomegranate pink to lilac purple to onyx black, these beans will add vibrancy and protein to any dish you use them with.

-43. Black Eyed Pea
+2. Black Eyed Pea

 Black-eyed peas are popular for a reason (no, not the musical group — the legume).
 Black-eyed peas are highly nutritious!
 Rich in fiber and a great source of protein, these beans are a must-eat.

-44. Black Knight Runner Bean
+1. Black Knight Runner Bean

 Who needs a white knight when you can have some black knight beans?
 These captivating beans will not only shock you with their magenta and scarlet hue, but they are tasty to eat as well!
 Open up these onyx pods to reveal delicious morsels to add to your next salad and brighten up those leafy greens.

-45. Black Soybean
+2. Black Soybean

 Everyone has heard about soybeans, so let’s take that up a notch with BLACK soybeans.
 These mud-colored legumes are native to China and are used in traditional Chinese medicine to help clear toxins from the body.
 Black soybeans have also been linked to supporting your heart health, possibly helping to reduce the risks of hormone-related cancers, and promoting bone health.
 These little guys are definitely something you want to start adding to your plate.
-Oh, did I forget to mention that taste is astounding?
+Oh, did I forget to mention that the taste is amazing?

-46. Black Turtle Bean
+3. Black Turtle Bean

 These midnight black beans are popular in Louisiana and Latin America.
-You can typically find these beans in Creole cuisine because of their versatility and soft creamy flavor.
+You can typically find these beans in Creole cuisine because of their versatility and soft, creamy flavor.
 A powerhouse of a black bean, these beans are rich in fiber, antioxidants, and plant-based protein.
 Use black turtle beans in your next batch of chili or even a bean and cheese burrito for added protein.

-47. Black Valentine Bean
+1. Black Valentine Bean

-While these beans may not be good for giving someone as a valentine, they are wonderful for adding to your next stew or soup.
-Black valentine beans have an earthy, nutty flavor to them.
+While these beans may not be good for giving someone as a Valentine, they are wonderful for adding to your next stew or soup.
+Black Valentine beans have an earthy, nutty flavor to them.
 They are packed with protein and antioxidants.

-48. Calypso Bean
+2. Calypso Bean

-If a Dalmatian were a bean — this is what they would look like.
+If a Dalmatian were a bean, this is what they would look like.
 Calypso beans are perfectly black and white spotted beans and are delightful for use in chili, stews, or soups.
 Rich in fiber and high amounts of fat (the healthy kind), you can’t go wrong with these lustrous beans.

 Do you want to learn about green fruits?
 Check out this blog post, 112 Fruits That Are Green.

-49. Cherokee Trail Of Tears Bean
+1. Cherokee Trail Of Tears Bean

 These deep, eggplant purple beans were brought over from Tennessee by the Cherokee people in the infamous “Trail of Tears”.
 This brutal part of United States history is part of why this bean has its name.
 To remind us of the heartbreaking past and remind us never to repeat it.

-50. Heirloom Chatino Beans
+2. Heirloom Chatino Beans

 Everything about these black nuggets screams flavor!
 Chatino black beans are native to the indigenous community of the Chatino community in Titepec near Oaxaca.
 These beans are used daily in that region of Mexico for their flavor and nutrients.
-Chatino beans are a tasty variation to standard black beans and have a fun taste to them.
+Chatino beans are a tasty variation of standard black beans and have a fun taste to them.

-51. Kabouli Black Garbanzo Bean
+3. Kabouli Black Garbanzo Bean

 Did you know that garbanzo beans come in black?
 Well, now you do.
 These deep-back garbanzo beans have been passed down from generation to generation in the ancient lands of Afghanistan.

 These beans are full of sweet, yet earthy, flavor, so they are easy to use in place of regular garbanzo beans.
 Use these to make hummus, or add them to your next salad for an extra bump of protein.
+Use black chickpeas instead of traditional ones next time you make homemade hummus with tahini, 10-minute hummus without tahini, or garlic hummus without tahini.

-52. Schronce’s Black Peanut
+1. Schronce’s Black Peanut

 A violet-black peanut?
 Who would have thought?
-These eye-catching peanuts would be quite the conversation if you put these out at your next party – so why don’t you?
+These eye-catching peanuts would be quite the conversation starter if you put these out at your next party – so why don’t you?
 Schronce’s Black Peanut has it all.
-It still has that robust peanut taste that we all know and love but adds a sense of mystery all at the same time.
+It still has that robust peanut taste that we all know and love, but adds a sense of mystery all at the same time.
 This isn’t JUST a peanut….it’s a black peanut.

-53. Tankuro Edamame
+1. Tankuro Edamame

 A black soybean from Japan that should be talked about way more — that’s what Tankuro edamame is.
 These premium soybeans are known for their sweet flavor and are delightful to eat as is, turn into soy milk, or create tofu.
 Tankuro edamame is edamame – elevated.

-Black Grain
+Black Grains

 Fruits and vegetables are great, but sometimes you need some starches.
 Well, now you can have your grains and get plenty of health benefits too.
-These seven grains are unique, yummy, and ready to be enjoyed.
+These seven black grains are unique, yummy, and ready to be enjoyed.

-54. Black Aztec Corn
+1. Black Aztec Corn

 Black Aztec corn is a stunning sight with its deep purple and midnight tones that look like decoration more than dinner.
 This corn dates all the way back to the Aztecs in South America, almost 2000 years ago.
-It’s a wonder how it isn’t more popular in this day in age.
+It’s a wonder how it isn’t more popular in this day and age.

-55. Black Hulless Barley
+2. Black Hulless Barley

 Black Hulless Barley is dark and moody and looks as though it should be a fluff piece in a floral arrangement.
-Little would people know that these stalks of barely are your secret weapon for the “wow” factor at your next dinner party.
+Little would people know that these stalks of barley are your secret weapon for the “wow” factor at your next dinner party.
+Use black hulless barley to make black-colored bread, black pastries, or even black pasta!
+Then, sit back and enjoy all the oohs and ahhs your friends have to shower you with.

-56. Black Quinoa
+1. Black Quinoa

+Rich in protein and fiber, black quinoa is the talk of the town for a reason.
+This nutritional whole grain is a wonderful swap for any recipe that uses rice, so that you can reap all its health benefits.
 Black quinoa can boost your energy levels and can help prevent anemia.
 It is packed with protein and is a good source of fiber.
 Black quinoa may not be available at your local grocery store.
 However, you can easily purchase black quinoa online.

-57. Forbidden Rice
+2. Forbidden Rice

-58. Japanese Black Sticky Corn
+1. Japanese Black Sticky Corn

-59. Montana Black Popcorn Corn
+2. Montana Black Popcorn Corn

-60. Mountain Morado Corn
+3. Mountain Morado Corn

 It’s corn!
 These midnight-colored kernels are juicy, sweet, and mouthwatering.
 Packed with anthocyanin, these deep purple-black stalks put regular yellow corn to shame — plus, it looks more elegant.